Werklund Thinking Historically for Canada’s Future Doctoral Scholarship

 To apply for this competition, candidates must be admitted as a full-time student in a doctoral program in Education at the University of Calgary and their dissertation research must be related to an issue of history education including, but not limited to, curriculum and pedagogy, history, Indigenous studies, museum studies, and public history programs.

 The successful candidate will participate in the work of the Thinking Historically for Canada’s Future Partnership Grant (see partnership goals: https://thinking-historically.ca/about-us/ ) and be available to work on campus for the term of the scholarship.
 The Scholar’s responsibilities will include working with a pan-Canadian group of researchers and graduate students on various research projects associated with the Partnership Grant, presenting at conferences and symposia, and publishing findings in both scholarly and professional spaces.
 The successful candidate is expected to participate in sustained interactions in the Werklund School of Education, as well as the greater scholarly community of the Thinking Historically for Canada’s Future Partnership Grant.

 The Fellowship is $15,000 for a twelve-month period.

 The award is made for a twelve-month term only.
 However, the award can be renewed if the candidate is successfully meeting the terms and conditions of the award.
-Tenure of the award may commence September 2022 or as soon as possible thereafter.
+Tenure of the award may commence in September or as soon as possible thereafter.